iAbrar/neighborhood-map/README.md

 ### How To Run

-1. Click here to try it out: ➡ [online](https://iabrar.github.io/neighborhood-map/)
+1. Click here to try it out:[online](https://iabrar.github.io/neighborhood-map/)
 2. Click on any of the places on the map / sidebar for more information